collapsed-stacks/startups/questions/8346/what-s-the-best-thing-that-you-can-do-to-beat-out-a-competitor-that-copies-every.md

 - tagged: `entrepreneurship`
 - score: 3

-<p>Sometimes it's major features and sometimes it's little things like our email copy.
-Much of it is blatant copying and it is making it more difficult to standout. </p>
+Sometimes it's major features and sometimes it's little things like our email copy.
+Much of it is blatant copying and it is making it more difficult to standout.

-<p>Whomever said that imitation is the highest form of flattery was probably the guy who was doing the imitation.</p>
+Whomever said that imitation is the highest form of flattery was probably the guy who was doing the imitation.

 ## Answer 8353